Smatek1001/AI_DnD/Characters/NPCs/The_Shade.md

 * **Current Location:** Operates primarily within the [[Docks]], but moves covertly throughout [[Duskhaven]] wherever intelligence is needed.
 * **Recent Events:** Might be currently trying to uncover the secrets of [[The Society]] or the true power behind the [[Nightshade Guild]].
 * **Relevant Quests:** A prime target for intercepting valuable intelligence; can be a source of highly sensitive information if [[Vaelin Shadowleaf]] can outwit or out-stealth him.
-* **Potential Plot Hooks:** The Shade might attempt to recruit [[Vaelin Shadowleaf]] into his espionage network; he could be a rival for information on a particular target; Vaelin might intercept a message from The Shade that reveals a major Syndicate plot.
+* **Potential Plot Hooks:** The Shade might attempt to recruit [[Vaelin Shadowleaf]] into his espionage network; he could be a rival for information on a particular target; [[Vaelin Shadowleaf]] might intercept a message from The Shade that reveals a major [[Harbor Syndicate]] plot.

 ## VIII.
 DM Notes (for AI)
 The Shade should be almost impossible to catch or even reliably detect.
 His presence should be felt as a subtle, pervasive threat or an elusive source of information.
-His halfling traits (nimbleness, Lucky) are key to his elusiveness.
-Interaction with him should be a test of Vaelin's stealth and cunning.
+His [[Halfling]] traits (nimbleness, Lucky) are key to his elusiveness.
+Interaction with him should be a test of [[Vaelin Shadowleaf]]'s stealth and cunning.

 ### ROT-13 Encoded Secrets
 Gur Funqr'f frperg vf n frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.